 Rollover Crash Victims, Property Damage

 Drivers and their passengers are the most frequent victims of rollover accidents.
 Drivers have a duty to drive responsibly and are liable for their conduct.
-As well, all drivers in Florida are required to carry auto insurance.

 Other victims may include: